European Men's Baseball Championship: History

-Qualification
+After being an annual competition for five years, it was held every two years.
+There have been several adjustments to this schedule.
+Most recently, following a three-year gap after the 2016 championship, the tournament has been held in odd-numbered years beginning in 2019.
+The 2025 competition was the 38th European championship held.
+There have been at least 4 teams in each championship, with the field growing to 12 teams in 1997 and 16 teams in 2021.

+The European championship has served as a qualifying tournament for the Summer Olympics.
+Tournament games are also included in World Baseball Softball Confederation rankings, which determine participation in the WBSC Premier12.

+Format and qualification

-The current European Baseball Championship classification system divides the national teams into three pools, those being A, B and C.
+The current championship classification system divides the national teams into three pools, A, B, and C.

-Teams in Pool A and B play in the Championship (odd years), with teams from A pool playing in two groups where the top two teams proceed to the quarter finals directly and the bottom two teams play in the crossover qualifiers.
-The teams from pool B play in two groups with the winners proceeding to the crossover qualifiers and the bottom two teams are eliminated.
+Teams in Pool A and B play in the championship, with teams from A pool playing in two groups where the top two teams proceed to the quarter finals directly and the bottom two teams play in the crossover qualifiers.
+The teams from pool B play in two groups, with the winners proceeding to the crossover qualifiers and the bottom two teams eliminated.
 The top four teams from the crossover qualifiers join the top two teams from each A pool group in the quarter finals.

-The last two teams from the championship are relegated to pool C that plays the Qualifier competition (even years), while the two best teams at that competition will move up to B pool.
+The last two teams from the championship are relegated to pool C that plays the qualifier competition held in the years between the top championship, while the two best teams at that competition will move up to B pool.